-In the Disney production of Jungle Book the orangutan is called Louie.
-His is a very wise and important member of this group of animals.
+In the Disney production of Jungle Book, the orangutan is called Louie.
+He is a very wise and important member of this group of animals.
 Another cartoon that was famous for its orangutan was Wild Thornberries with the ape called Darwin.
-In this cartoon a young girl and her family explore the wild so her parents can film the animals for a TV show.
+In this cartoon, a young girl and her family explore the wild so her parents can film the animals for a TV show.
 The girl is able to talk to animals though and Darwin helps to keep the young girl out of trouble on her various adventures.

-In 1968 the long running show Planet of the Apes was introduced.
+In 1968 the long-running show Planet of the Apes was introduced.
 It was a fantastic spin on things with the apes being in charge and humans being their subject of study.
 Many found this show to be controversial.
-However, others found the message it sent out to be quite intriguing given the many things in common of humans and apes.
-This series also was turned into a couple of full length films as well.
+However, others found the message it sent out to be quite intriguing given the many things in common between humans and apes.
+This series also was turned into a couple of full-length films as well.

 There are several orangutans in captivity that have captured their share of the spotlight as well.
 One that lived in a zoo in Singapore from 1971 to 2008 was Ah Meng.
 She was taken to the zoo after it had been learned she was kept as a pet illegally for more than a decade.
 She was very charismatic and brought tons of visitors to the zoo.
 She loved to show off for people and was considered by the staff to be one of the most intelligent animals they had ever had the opportunity to work with.